 Here are some recipes ideas to get you started:

 - Make homemade pickles using a brine of allspice berries, whole cloves, mustard seed, black peppercorns and bay leaves.

 - Try a homemade jerk seasoning blend using allspice, nutmeg, black pepper, thyme, cayenne pepper, paprika, sugar, salt, garlic and ginger.
-Use this to make classic jerk chicken.

 - Combine allspice with other warm spices in this healthy gluten-free pumpkin bread or pumpkin spice latte.
 Or try some in this gluten-free apple crisp recipe.

 - Making a savory stew, such as Paleo chili.

 While allspice doesn’t taste exactly like clove, the two are similar and can often be substituted.
 You’re less likely to notice a difference in taste if combining these spices with others, including cinnamon, ginger and nutmeg.

 Risks and Side Effects

 If you’re allergic to clove or similar spices, be very cautious when consuming allspice.
 Since these spices share similar compounds, you may experience a reaction when consuming both.

 If using allspice essential oil for the first time, use a very small amount, and always combine it with a carrier oil since it can be irritating.
 Test your reaction before applying more.